 The Africa Grantmakers’ Affinity Group (AGAG) emerged in 2000 from the South Africa Grantmakers' Affinity Group that encouraged great foundation support to end apartheid and support civil society efforts to serve disenfranchised communities throughout the southern Africa region.
 AGAG convenes private funders, connects people and ideas, and curates information all geared to promoting robust, effective and responsive philanthropy to benefit African communities.

-"Disrupting Silos, Connecting Conversations, Increasing Impact: Part II - Exploring the Why”
+"Disrupting Silos, Connecting Conversations, Creating Impact: Part III - Evolution and Escalation”

 In 2015 AGAG partnered with the Foundation Center to publish the first ever examination of U. S. Foundation Funding for Africa over the decade from 2002-2012.